ngx-translate/core/README.md

 ```
 [Another custom loader example with translations stored in Firebase](FIREBASE_EXAMPLE.md)

+#### How to use a compiler to preprocess translation values

+By default, translation values are added "as-is".
+You can configure a `compiler` that implements `TranslateCompiler` to pre-process translation values when they are added (either manually or by a loader).
+A compiler has the following methods:

+- `compile(value: string, lang: string): string | Function`: Compiles a string to a function or another string.
+- `compileTranslations(translations: any, lang: string): any`:  Compiles a (possibly nested) object of translation values to a structurally identical object of compiled translation values.

+Using a compiler opens the door for powerful pre-processing of translation values.
+As long as the compiler outputs a compatible interpolation string or an interpolation function, arbitrary input syntax can be supported.

 #### How to handle missing translations

 You can setup a provider for the `MissingTranslationHandler` in the bootstrap of your application (recommended), or in the `providers` property of a component.
 It will be called when the requested translation is not available.
 The only required method is `handle` where you can do whatever you want.
 If this method returns a value or an observable (that should return a string), then this will be used.
 Just don't forget that it will be called synchronously from the `instant` method.